carpentries/instructor-training/_episodes/02-novice.md

 > ## Your Mental Models
 >
-> What is your primary research domain or area of expertise?
-What is one mental model you use to frame
+> In the Etherpad, write your primary research domain or area of expertise and one mental model you use to frame
 > and understand your work?
+> This discussion should take about 5 minutes.
 {: .discussion}

 One way to think about the difference between a novice and a "competent